dothezz/freefilesync-source/Readme.txt

 23. Portable version (.zip) available.
 24. No Windows registry entries for portable version.
 25. Support for \\?\ path prefix for unrestricted path length. (windows only)
-26. Check for updates from within FreeFileSync.
+26. Check for updates from within FreeFileSync automatically.

 Advanced topics